 The Municipal Historian, appointed each year by the Board of Selectmen, advises the town on matters related to the historic legacy of Killingworth.

 Residents who wish to kindle an outdoor fire, other than in an outdoor grill, fireplace, or approved incinerator, must obtain a permit beforehand from the Open Burning Official.
-Such fires may not be within 50 feet of a building or other structure, and such burning may be conducted only between sunrise and sunset.
+Such fires may not be within 50 feet of a building or other structure, and such burning must be conducted only between sunrise and sunset.
 The Open Burning Official grants or denies open burning permits in accordance with Section 22a-174 of the Connecticut Statutes as amended, the regulations of the Department of Environmental Protection, and Killingworth Ordinances.
 Owing to environmental and safety concerns, open burning is not encouraged.

 Ethan D. Drain 860-853-8835